 I studied philosophy at Leeds because I failed my first year at Chelsea College of Science and Technology.
 It was not the science that caused me to falter but the compulsory mathematics course.
 And so it was that I frantically went through the University Clearing Scheme in the summer of 1968 to find somewhere, and something else to study.

 I had not lost my fascination with chemical and biochemical processes, or my practical skills in chemical analysis.
 However, in London I had discovered contemporary culture; literature, film, art, music opened my mind to new ideas.
 I no longer wanted merely a qualification for a job.
 There was a universe of knowledge to explore.

 Courses in Philosophy required no specific ‘A’ levels, so I did not need to worry about a prior qualification.
 University courses were on offer in the Clearing Scheme, usually combined with another subject.
 My own knowledge of philosophy was minimal.
-At school, the headmaster was a classical scholar, adding lectures on Plato to the curriculum where I learned about caves and mirrors.
+At my school, the headmaster was a classical scholar who added lectures on Plato to the curriculum where I learned about caves and mirrors.
 I had also picked up the phrase ‘cogito ergo sum’.
-With this slight introduction, I did not understand that these ideas were fundamental to the history of western philosophy.
+I did not understand at the time that these ideas were fundamental to the history of western philosophy.